Beverly Rogers: University of Nevada, Las Vegas and the Black Mountain Institute

-In 2013, Rogers and her husband donated $10 million dollars to the University of Nevada, Las Vegas' Black Mountain Institute for writers.
+In 2013, Rogers and her husband donated $10 million to the University of Nevada, Las Vegas' Black Mountain Institute for writers.
 As a result, it was renamed the Beverly Rogers, Carol C. Harter Black Mountain Institute.
-Their funds also created the Beverly Rogers Literature and Law Building, revitalized the institute's City of Asylum program, and launched the $50,000 Black Mountain Institute Prize for Fiction.
+Their funds also created the Beverly Rogers Literature and Law Building and revitalized the institute's City of Asylum program.

 In 2019, Rogers donated $5 million to the university's Special Collections to fund a curator of rare books and support the department's operations.
 In 2024, she donated rare books from her personal library to the collection, including rare editions of Jane Austen and George Eliot, as well as a book that Virginia Woolf had owned.